-Aetna considers FDA-approved prosthetic intervertebral discs (e.g., the Prestige Cervical Disc, ProDisc-C Total Disc Replacement, Bryan Cervical Disc) medically necessary for the treatment of skeletally mature persons with symptomatic (e.g., radicular neck and/or arm pain and or functional/neurological deficit) cervical degenerative disc disease or herniated disc at one level from C3 to C7, confirmed by radiographic studies (e.g., CT, MRI, x-rays), and who have failed at least 6 weeks of conservative management.
+Aetna considers FDA-approved prosthetic intervertebral discs (e.g., MOBI-C, Secure-C Artificial Cervical Disc, the Prestige Cervical Disc, ProDisc-C Total Disc Replacement, Bryan Cervical Disc) medically necessary for the treatment of skeletally mature persons with symptomatic (e.g., radicular neck and/or arm pain and/or functional/neurological deficit) cervical degenerative disc disease or herniated disc at one level from C3 to C7, confirmed by radiographic studies (e.g., CT, MRI, x-rays), and who have failed at least 6 weeks of conservative management.

 Aetna considers lumbar partial disc prosthetics (e.g., Nubac, DASCOR Disc Arthroplasty System) experimental and investigational because of insufficient evidence of their effectiveness.

-Aetna considers the use of hybrid fusion with artificial disc replacement experimental and investigational for the management of back pain, spinal disorders, and all other indications.
+Aetna considers the use of artificial cervical disc replacement with cervical spinal fusion (either concurrently or sequentially) experimental and investigational for the management of neck pain, spinal disorders, and all other indications.

 Since the 1970s, investigators have been working on developing an artificial prosthetic intervertebral disc (IVD) that can be used to replace degenerated intervertebral discs (Diwan, et al., 1997).
 Most of the published clinical evidence for artificial prosthetic intervertebral discs has been of those that replace the entire disc.